Beyond Arduino, Part 4: C for Embedded Applications

 I love hardware, software and teaching.

-I have 5 courses on Udemy so far, one on a technique to solve engineering problems easily, and a series of 4 courses (so far) on the electronics and algorithms behind microcontroller platforms.
+I have 9 courses on Udemy so far, one on a technique to solve engineering problems easily, a series of 4 courses (so far) on the electronics and algorithms behind microcontroller platforms, and another series on FPGAs.

 I recently got a Master of Science in Computer Science at Georgia Tech and I loved every minute of it.